 - Event planners

-Why Entertainment Insurance?
+Why Entertainment Insurance in 2023?

 Select USA reports that by the year 2023, the U.S. media and entertainment industry will be worth more than $825 billion.
 The growing value of business highlights the need to employ a proper risk management strategy.
-Entertainment insurance offers personalized coverage so that you can choose which risks you want to cover and only pay for those.
+Furthermore, entertainment insurance offers personalized coverage so that you can choose which risks you want to cover and only pay for those.

 What Are the Coverages with Entertainment Insurance?